Disha2002/problem-solving-java/JavaCore/1-basics/1-syntax/3-control-statements.md

 }
 ```

-> 🔍 This switch is exhaustive due to sealed class usage.
-Great for enforcing completeness at compile time.
+✅ Switch is exhaustive due to `sealed` type — safer and compiler-enforced.

 ---